tomtomdurrant/intro-bootcamp-2019/fundamentals-1/README.md

 `git reset HEAD file.name` - removes the file from the staging area

 ## Github

+A new repository **must** be created in github.
-Pull request is asking the owner of the repository to pull the branch.
+A pull request is asking the owner of the repository to pull the branch from the changes you have created.

 ## IntelliJ

 Src folder then compiles to the target folder.
 Then main & test -\> java & resources
 Inside here is many different components - different folder names